Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * Display the current total cost including the cart total and delivery costs.

-* Provide a "Keep Shopping" button to go back to the products.
+* Provide a "Continue Shopping" button to go back to the products.

 * A button to checkout is provided for the shopper to finish the purchase.